qxf2/wtfiswronghere/README.md

 * Googling for specific issues
 * solving errors on your own

+## Motivation for creating this repository

+We noticed that people learning new programming languages lack some foundational skills like the ability to read errors, the knowledge to self-correct their own mistakes, the skill to limit their attention to only the relevant lines of code, etc. This repository is a collection of simple errors that beginners are likely to hit when they start to write Python code.
+Our idea is to present exercises in which beginners can experience errors and try to solve them on their own.

+This repository has been created and maintained by [Qxf2 Services](https://www.qxf2.com/?utm_source=wftiswronghere&utm_medium=click&utm_campaign=From%20github).
+Qxf2 provides QA consultancy services for startups.

-# How to use this project
+## How to use this repository
+We suggest you do the following

 1. Fork or clone or download this repository
-2. In your prompt, navigate to each challenge directory (e.g.: `01_challenge`)
+2. In your terminal prompt (git bash, command prompt, etc.), navigate to each challenge directory (e.g.: `01_challenge`)
 3. Run the one Python script in the challenge directory (`python 01_challenge.py`)
 4. It should throw an error that reads similar to the one .png in the challenge directory
 5. Fix the error and rerun